- Does your dog lunge and/or bark at other dogs and/or people?

 - Do you walk your dog early in the morning or late at night to avoid other dogs and people?

 If so our Reactive Dog Class is designed for you and your dog.
 In this class we teach you and your dog how to cope with scary/startling situations.

-All Reactive Dogs are required to attend at least 2 virtual Name Your Pain Classes to learn basic techniques in the comfortable surroundings of their own home.
+All Reactive Dogs are required to attend at least 2 Virtual Reactive Dog Prep Classes to learn basic techniques in the comfortable surroundings of their own home.
 Learning these techniques at home BEFORE attending a Reactive Dog In Person class will help make your first in person class much more successful.